jimstudt/timelapse/README.md

 ## Usage

+There is a man page which you can read after you install the package.
+You can see a PDF version of it at https://github.com/jimstudt/timelapse/timelapse.pdf

+I regenerate that with `man -t timelapse | pstopdf -o timelapse.pdf` when I do a release.

 You should look at this copy of the man page: http://htmlpreview.github.com/?https://raw.github.com/jimstudt/timelapse/master/timelapse.html

 It is tragically formatted, but you will get the idea.